-HMS deposits contain the primary ores of titanium dioxide (TiO2) for the pigment industry and zircon (ZrSiO2) used in refractory products.
-TiO2 is primarily obtained from mining and processing the minerals ilmenite, rutile, and leucoxene.
-Leucoxene, not technically a mineral, is a higher quality derivative of ilmenite resulting from the preferential weathering and leaching of iron therefore increasing the TiO2 percentage to greater than 70 percent.
-Zircon is recovered as a co-product from the processing of HMS deposits.
+The deposits that can be recovered from Trail Ridge include the primary ores of titanium dioxide (TiO2) and zircon (ZrSiO2) - minerals the United States Government has deemed both "critical" and scarce, such that shortages threaten the national defense and/or the national economy.
+TiO2 is primarily obtained from mining and processing the minerals ilmenite, rutile, leucoxene, and staurolite.
+Leucoxene, not technically a mineral, is a higher quality derivative of ilmenite resulting from the preferential weathering and leaching of iron, increasing the percentage of TiO2 to more than 70 percent.
+Zircon is recovered as a co-product from the processing of Heavy Mineral Sands deposits.
+The proposed mine site is one of the last, best sites at which these critical minerals can be sourced from within the United States.